dkaoster/taiwan-atlas/README.md

 <img src="https://raw.githubusercontent.com/dkaoster/taiwan-atlas/master/img/villages.png" width="50%">

-The village object has three fields in addition to the town and county fields:
+The village object has the following fields in addition to the town and county fields:
-- village.properties.VILLNAME - The name of the village
+- village.properties.VILLNAME - The name of the village in Chinese
+- village.properties.VILLENG - The name of the village in English
 - village.properties.VILLID - The village specifying id
 - village.properties.VILLCODE - The 11 digit county code